 Pottery at the Museum of the Ancient Agora in Athens, Greece

-Various decorated jars from the period 1400-1200 BC.
+Pottery from wells dating to the 7th century BC.
 The Stoa of Attalos is a 1950s recreation of a long pavilion that was originally built around 150 BC.
 It was part of the Ancient Agora (market).
 It now houses the Museum of the Ancient Agora, which includes clay, bronze and glass objects, sculptures, coins and inscriptions from the 7th to the 5th century BC, as well as pottery of the Byzantine period and the Turkish conquest.